 In 36.2.4 PHY CONFIG_VECTOR, “The PHYCONFIG_VECTOR carried in a PHY-CONFIG.request primitive for an EHT PHY contains an OPERATING_CHANNEL parameter, which identifies the operating or primary channel.
 The PHY shall set dot11CurrentPrimaryChannel to the value of this parameter.”

-PHY CONFIG_VECTOR provides a specific OPERATING_CHANNEL parameter on the operating or primary channel while the definition of a 20 MHz, 80 MHz, or 160 MHz operating non-AP EHT STA is more general and depends on how wide the channel width a 20 MHz, 80 MHz, or 160 MHz operating non-AP EHT STA can support.A 20 MHz, 80 MHz, or 160 MHz operating non-AP EHT STA is a non-AP EHT STA that supports for 20 MHz, 80 MHz, or 160 MHz channel width, respectively (see 36.1.1 (Introduction to the EHT PHY)).
+PHY CONFIG_VECTOR provides a specific OPERATING_CHANNEL parameter on the operating or primary channel while the definition of a 20 MHz, 80 MHz, or 160 MHz operating non-AP EHT STA is more general and depends on how wide the channel width a 20 MHz, 80 MHz, or 160 MHz operating non-AP EHT STA can support.

+TGbe editor: please revise the text in P183L39 in D0.3 as shown below.

+A 20 MHz, 80 MHz, or 160 MHz operating non-AP EHT STA is a non-AP EHT STA whose current operating mode supports up to 20 MHz, 80 MHz, or 160 MHz channel width, respectively (see 36.1.1 (Introduction to the EHT PHY)).

 CIDs 1552, 1987, 2023